carolinacordoba/carolinacordoba/README.md

 At the same time, I'm exploring topics like system architecture, security, and writing clean, maintainable code.

-## 🚀 Looking for Internship (LIA) – Fall 2025

-I'm currently looking for an internship (LIA) for **Fall 2025**!
-If you're interested in working with a driven, learning-focused developer – feel free to reach out 🙌

 ## 📬 Let's Connect

 Reach me on [LinkedIn](https://www.linkedin.com/in/carolina-cordoba-455ab9166/) or via [E-mail](mailto:carolina.cordoba@medieinstitutet.se)